 Looking into these definitions can provide some insights for L&D teams in their effort to develop a competency matrix to consider while developing a future-ready L&D strategy.

-Developing an L&D Framework to Tackle the Future of Work
+Developing a Capability Building Framework to Tackle the Future of Work Needs

 The future of work is constantly changing and evolving.
 In a world where the future looks uncertain, companies need to continuously invest in training, as there is a growing talent shortage for new roles created due to recent disruptions.

-A robust L&D framework includes inputs from both Training Needs Analysis and Learning (Learner) Needs Analysis.
+A robust capability framework includes inputs from both Training Needs Analysis and Learning (Learner) Needs Analysis.

 - Training Needs Analysis (TNA) is a method by which an organization determines the most relevant and critical training it needs to provide to its workforce and the best method to implement that training to achieve measurable results.